 SBV is also associated with abnormalities in neonates and stillborns following infection of the mother.
 Such malformations are - to date - reported to include bent limbs, fixed joints, twisted neck or spine, a domed appearance to the skull, short lower jaw and brain deformities.
 The severity of such symptoms is apparently dependent upon when infection occurred during pregnancy.
 Some may be born with normal outer appearance but have nervous symptoms such as blindness, inability to suckle, recumbency or convulsions.

 It is expected that SBV will stimulate a strong immune response, so protecting infected animals from subsequent ill effects and not normally giving birth to further deformed offspring.
-Being a newly identified virus there is inevitable uncertainty as regards the precise effects.
+Being a relatively newly identified virus there is inevitable uncertainty as regards the precise effects.

 Whilst this is not a notifiable disease, you are advised and requested to contact your veterinary surgeon if you encounter cases of cattle newborns or foetuses that are stillborn, malformed or are showing symptoms of nervous disease and you suspect SBV.
 Veterinary surgeons should then contact APHA if they suspect SBV.